felangel/mocktail/packages/mocktail/README.md

 [Relevant Issue](https://github.com/felangel/mocktail/issues/162)

 By default when a class extends `Mock` any unstubbed methods return `null`.
 When stubbing using `any()` the type must be inferable.
-However, when a method has a generic type argument it might not be able to infer the type and the method would act as if it was unstubbed.
+However, when a method has a generic type argument it might not be able to infer the type and as a result, the generic would fallback to `dynamic` causing the method to act as if it was unstubbed.

 For example, take the following class and its method: